-We’re also collaborating with US colleges, K-12 schools and stakeholders across the country to strengthen their investment in clean energy efficiencies projects on school campuses.
-You can learn more about our Campus Clean Energy Campaign at the “UNIVERSITY/CAMPUS” tab above.
+We’re also collaborating with US colleges, K-12 schools and stakeholders across the country to strengthen their investment in clean energy efficiency projects on school campuses.
+You can learn more about our goal to purchase and retire up to 500,000 tons of carbon credits through our Campus Clean Energy Campaign at the “UNIVERSITY/CAMPUS” tab above.

 We’ve chosen projects we believe will make a lasting difference in communities across the country.
 Progress is already